xiaoyun4/Joint-Facial-Landmark-Detection-and-Action-Estimation/README.md

-The Demo of Joint Facial Landmark Detection and Action Estimation
+The Demo of Simultaneous Facial Landmark Detection and Action Estimation.

-The Comparison of the Article "Joint Facial Landmark Detection and Action Estimation Based on Deep Probabilistic Random Forest".
+The Comparison of the Article "Simultaneous Facial Landmark and 3D Action Estimation Based on Probabilistic Random Forest

-In the demo, the results of our method and the compared method are presented simultaneously.